Glyphosate-Resistant Weeds in North America

 - The first case of glyphosate resistance in the U.S. occurred in 2000 in horseweed (marestail) in Delaware.

 Figure 1.
-Confirmed cases of glyphosate resistance in North America as of fall 2016.
+Confirmed cases of glyphosate resistance in North America as of spring 2018.

 How Do Weeds Become Herbicide Resistant?